the-technat/the-technat/content/posts/k8s_kubeadm.md

 Here's how the cluster will look like:

 - cloud provider of choice is [Hetzner](https://www.hetzner.com/de/)
-- all traffic flows throuth the internet, no private networks
+- all traffic flows through the internet, no private networks
+- Dual-stack IPv4/IPv6 networking
 - plain ubuntu nodes as base OS
 - Cilium as CNI of choice
 - manual kubeadm to setup